NFL appeals 6-game suspension for Browns’ Deshaun Watson

 A league official told the AP before Watson’s three-day disciplinary hearing concluded in June that the NFL wanted to avoid an appeal.

 But the league proceeded with one amid a backlash from some fans and intense public pressure in the media.
+Beyond that, there were other factors.

-Other factors include Watson’s lack of remorse, which Robinson noted in her report.
+A person familiar with the league’s thinking cited Watson’s lack of expressed remorse, which Robinson noted in her report, the fact he didn’t report the first incident when it happened and he wasn’t truthful with the league’s investigators.

+Robinson questioned Watson’s testimony in her report, saying: ”It is difficult to give weight to a complete denial when weighed against the credible testimony of the investigators who interviewed the therapists and other third parties.”

 Watson, who played four seasons with the Texans before sitting out last season and then being traded to Cleveland in March, recently settled 23 of 24 lawsuits filed by the women who alleged sexual harassment or assault during massage treatments in 2020 and 2021.
 Two grand juries in Texas declined to indict Watson on criminal complaints brought by 10 of the women.